Fine-Context Shadow Detection using Shadow Removal: Introduction

 It is evident that deep networks trained for shadow removal also learn features of that about the shadow region.
 This concept in explained in detailed in section \ref{comp} and also illustrated in Fig \ref{featresponse-r2d}.
-In this work, we try to make use of this phenomenon and avail these feature maps to enhance shadow detection.
+We try to make use of this phenomenon and avail these feature maps to enhance shadow detection.
 A recently published dataset - ISTD \cite{wang2018stacked} consists of triplets of images- image with shadow, shadow segmentation and the clean image making this idea feasible.
 It can be noted that no previous method has attempted to make use of the restoration task to improve the detection task.
-The closest work is \cite{wang2018stacked} where a stacked conditional generative adversarial network was designed to solve shadow detection and removal in sequence, but it did not use any inter-dependencies between the tasks to solve the problem.
-We propose a new method for shadow detection, called Restore to Detect (R2D), where we have a restoration network $R ()$ that learns shadow removal as an auxiliary task and feeds the feature maps learned to the detection network $D ()$.
+The closest work is \cite{wang2018stacked} where a stacked conditional generative adversarial network was designed to solve shadow detection and removal in sequence.
+It adds the shadow detection mask as an input the removal network however its detection pipeline remains generic.
+We propose a new learning strategy for shadow detection, called Restore to Detect (R2D), where we have a restoration network $R ()$ that learns shadow removal as an auxiliary task and feeds the feature maps learned to the detection network $D ()$.
 We also propose a complementary feature leaning block (CFL) that learns to feed only the shadow features from $R ()$ to $D ()$.
-The proposed learning framework R2D is illustrated in Fig \ref{r2dintro}.
+The proposed learning framework R2D is illustrated in Fig \ref{intro}.
 To the best of our knowledge, this is the first work that attempts to use the shadow removal task to enhance shadow detection.
+We perform extensive experiments on multiple datasets to show that our proposed network FCSD-Net with the proposed learning strategy R2D performs better then the existing methods both qualitatively and quantitatively.